 Introduction to Contemporary China

 This is an introductory course designed to provide students with an overview of contemporary China and help students establish a foundation of knowledge and skills to pursue more advanced studies of China in their later years of study.
 You will examine a variety of topics such as Chinese economy and politics, security and foreign relations, and Chinese media since the founding of the People's Republic of China in 1949 with particular attention paid to the changes in China since 1978.
-For this module you will have a one 2-hour lecture each week.
+For this module you will have three hours of lectures and seminars each week.

 Introduction to the Chinese Legal System

-Studying this module you will gain an introduction to the origin, key elements and characteristics of the evolving Chinese legal system including the history of Chinese law, the organization of the P.R.
+Studying this module you will gain an introduction to the origin, key elements and characteristics of the evolving Chinese legal system including the history of Chinese law, the organisation of the P.R.
 China as a state and its constitutional laws, the law making process in China, the legal institutions and the Chinese court system, the criminal process, and the civil process and legal profession in China.
-For this module you will have a one 2-hour lecture each week.
+For this module you will have one two-hour lecture each week.

 Introduction to Business and Economy of China

 This module introduces you to major issues in the social, political and cultural history of Europe in the early modern period by analysing demographic, religious, social and cultural changes that took place between 1500 and 1789.
 You will examine the tensions produced by warfare, religious conflict, the changing relationships between rulers, subjects and political elites, trends in socio-economic development and the discovery of the ‘New World’.
-You will spend two hours per week in lectures and seminars.
+You will usually spend two hours in lectures and seminars each week.

 Introduction to the Medieval World, 500–1500

 This module provides an introduction to medieval European history in the period 500–1500.
 It offers a fresh and stimulating approach to the major forces instrumental in the shaping of politics, society and culture in Europe.
 Through a series of thematically linked lectures and seminars, you will be introduced to key factors determining changes in the European experience over time, as well as important continuities linking the period as a whole.
-Amongst the topics to be considered are: political structures and organization; social and economic life and cultural developments.
-You will have a one hour lecture and one hour seminar each week.
+Amongst the topics to be considered are: political structures and organisation; social and economic life and cultural developments.
+You will usually spend two hours in lectures and seminars each week.

 In the first semester, the module provides a chronology of modern history from c.1789–1945 which concentrates principally on key political developments in European and global history such as the French Revolution, the expansion of the European empires and the two World Wars.
 The second semester will look more broadly at economic, social and cultural issues, such as industrialisation, urbanisation, changing artistic forms and ideological transformations in order to consider the nature of modernity.
-You will spend two hours per week in lectures and seminars.
+You will usually spend two hours in lectures and seminars each week.

 The Contemporary World since 1945

 The module surveys and analyses some of the main developments in world affairs since the end of the Second World War.
 This includes major international events, particularly the course and aftermath of the Cold War, as well as national and regional histories, especially in Europe, East Asia and the Middle East; the module also looks at key political and social movements.
-Attention is paid to political, economic and social forces, with students spending five hours per week in lectures and seminars.
+Attention is paid to political, economic and social forces.
+You will usually spend three hours in lectures and seminars each week.

 The module compares and contrasts key historical, legendary and fictional figures to examine the development of western medieval values and ideologies such as monasticism, chivalry and kingship.
 It explores how individuals shaped ideal types and how they themselves strove to match medieval archetypes.
-The binary oppositions between ‘good’ and ‘bad’ are explored through study of the ‘bad king’, and the creation of villains such as the Jew.
-You will spend four hours per week in lectures and seminars.
+The binary oppositions between ‘good’ and ‘bad’ are explored through study of the ‘bad king’, and the creation of stereotypical villains such as ‘the Jew’.
+You will usually spend three hours in lectures and seminars each week.

-This module addresses evidence for crusader motivation and experience through sources relating to crusading activity in Europe and the Middle East from the late eleventh century to the mid- thirteenth century.
+This module addresses evidence for crusader motivation and experience through sources relating to crusading activity in Europe and the Middle East from the late 11th century to the mid-13th century.
 It seeks to understand how crusaders saw themselves and their enemies, their experiences and activity on crusade and as settlers, and how this horrifying yet enduringly fascinating process has been interpreted historically.
-You will have five hours per week in lectures and seminars.
+You will usually spend three hours in lectures and seminars each week.

 The Venetian Republic, 1450–1775

-This module explores the nature of the Venetian Republic in the later fifteenth and sixteenth centuries.
+This module explores the nature of the Venetian Republic in the later 15th and 16th centuries.
 It examines the constitution, its administrative and judicial system, its imperial and military organisation, but will above all focus on the city and its inhabitants itself.
 The module will discuss the enormous cultural dynamism of the city (especially the visual arts from the Bellini to Tintoretto and Veronese), changing urban fabric, the role of ritual and ceremony, the position of the Church, and class and gender.
-You will spend four hours each week in lectures and seminars for this module.
+You will usually spend three hours in lectures and seminars each week.

 This module examines the social and cultural impact of economic change in three traditional industrial regions in the UK, Germany and the US in the 1970s and 1980s.
 It takes thematic approaches, exploring topics including: overlaps and differences between Contemporary History and the Social Sciences; change and decline in traditional industries such as coal, steel and shipbuilding; political responses to industrial change, with a particular focus on industrial conflict over closures, among others.
-You will spend four hours per week in lecture and seminars.
+You will usually spend three hours in lectures and seminars each week.

 Soviet State and Society

 This module examines political, social and economic transformations in the Soviet Union from the October Revolution of 1917 to Gorbachev’s attempted reforms and the collapse of the state in 1991.
 You will look at Russia both from the top down (state-building strategies; leadership and regime change; economic and social policy formulation and implementation) and from the bottom up (societal developments and the changing structures and practices of everyday life).
-You will spend four hours per week in lectures and seminars.
+You will usually spend three hours in lectures and seminars each week.